jeronimoluza/jeronimoluza/README.md

+Hi! 👋

-- I am a GIS software developer and spatial data scientist focusing on quantitative analysis in policy research, leveraging cloud computing technologies and data science methods to facilitate impact evaluations on social and environmental infrastructure projects.
+My name is Jerónimo Luza, and I am a Spatial Data Scientist focusing on technology and quantitative analysis in policy research.

+I'm currently working for the Strategic Planning Division (SPD) at the Inter-American Development Bank (IDB), where I leverage cloud computing technologies and data science methods to facilitate impact evaluations on social and environmental infrastructure projects.

+My data toolkit is composed by:

+- Python
+- R
+- Unix/Linux
+- Bash
+- AWS

-- While not working, I like to contribute to open source software, play sports, and doing fun stuff outside.
+While not working, I like contributing to open source software, playing sports, and doing fun stuff outside.